kitsook/docker-r-cluster/README.md

 Note that newer version of Rserve supports http and WebSocket protocol which makes load balancing easier.
 However, that requires appropriate clients to support the protocol.

-### How it works?
+### How does it work?
-The cluster has a WebSocket tunnel as an entry point.

-Incoming traffic is routed, through a nginx load balancer, to Rserve nodes.
+The cluster wrap QAP traffic within WebSocket tunnel for load balancing.
+The tunnel accept incoming connections and route them through a nginx load balancer to Rserve nodes.

-Each Rserve node has a WebSocket tunnel server to redirect data to Rserve's QAP port.
+Within each RServe node, the WebSocket tunnel forwards the payload to the RServe QAP port on localhost.

-Details of each service defined in `docker-compose.yml`:
+### Details of each service as defined in `docker-compose.yml`

 #### wstunnel (the rcloud container)
 This container is the entry point.
 It runs the WebSocker tunnel program [wstunnel](https://github.com/erebe/wstunnel) and listen for incoming traffic on port `6133`.
 The tunnel is connected to the proxy / load balancer.